Mavis Eccleston: 'Powerful' ITV drama tackles a 'heartbreaking' assisted dying case that saw a woman charged with murder

 What is Mavis Eccleston about?

+Dennis had been diagnosed with terminal bowel cancer in 2015, at the age of 79.
 As told in court (via BBC News), he then made the decision not to receive any further treatment, nor did he wish to be resuscitated by medical staff.

-She was ultimately cleared of all charges.
+Thankfully, she was ultimately cleared of all charges.
 Mavis’ family have since campaigned with Dignity in Dying and lobbied for a change to UK law.

 Jonathan Pryce, an Oscar-nominated actor who’s starred in Game of Thrones, The Crown, and the James Bond franchise, will play Dennis.
-News of further casting “will be announced in due course,” according to an ITV press release.

 “The fact she then faced the very real prospect of spending the rest of her life in prison for acting out of love is simply unimaginable.
 To be asked to bring her experience to life is a huge responsibility and true honour.”